List an item to sell on Facebook Marketplace and learn how to create and print your shipping label and how to mark an item as shipped.

 Why is the cashew seed outside its fruit?
 You wouldn't believe the reason why according to this Filipino legend.

 A Filipino legend of the bitter gourd, momordica charantia which is known as ampalaya.
 Why is bitter gourd an interestingly bitter vegetable?
 There is a story why according to this legend.

-Listing over 15 Filipino superstitions that Filipinos still believe in up to these days from knowing the gender of an unborn baby to planting root crops on an empty stomach, sleeping with damped hair to sweeping at dusk and a lot more.
+This list includes 17 superstitions that many Filipinos believe.
+They range from knowing the gender of an unborn baby to planting root crops on an empty stomach to sweeping at dusk—and a lot more.